adlkhan/development-environment/README.md

 ```

 > Note: Not all files can be symlinked.
 For example, path to iTerm folder needs to be provided by opening settings of iTerm.

+## Setting up terminal
+- Install all required packages based on the dotfiles in this repo.
+- Install iTerm.
+- Install LazyVim
+- Install NerdFont